-27. Related party transactions
+29. Related party transactions

 Owing to the nature of the Multi Academy Trust and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
-All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Multi Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.
+All transactions involving such organisations are conducted in accordance with the requirements of the Academy Trust Handbook, including notifying the ESFA of all transactions made on or after 1 April 2019 and obtaining their approval where required, and with the Multi Academy Trust's financial regulations and normal procurement procedures relating to connected and related party transactions.

-During the year, £2,850 (2020 - £200) was paid to Greenpower Education Trust for an event regarding a science and engineering challenge.
+During the year, £276 (2021 - £2,850) was paid to Greenpower Education Trust for an event regarding a science and engineering challenge.
 E Kerr, Principal and local governor of Egloskerry, is a Trustee of Greenpower Education Trust.
-At the balance sheet date, the amount payable to Greenpower Education Trust was £Nil (2020 - £Nil).
+At the balance sheet date, the amount payable to Greenpower Education Trust was £Nil (2021 - £Nil).
+In entering into the transaction, the academy trust has complied with the requirements of the Academy Trust Handbook.